File collaboration in SharePoint with Microsoft 365

 Real-time monitoring with alerts

-Microsoft Cloud App Security provides an extensive policy infrastructure that you can use to monitor activity that you consider to be risky for your organization's data.
+Microsoft 365 Defender services provide an extensive policy infrastructure that you can use to monitor activity that you consider to be risky for your organization's data.

 Raise an alert when a confidential file is shared externally.